JanaBrunatova/wss-evaluation/README.md

 **Parameters to set:**

-- `meshname`: Name of the mesh file.
+- `meshname`: Name of the `.xml` mesh file.
 - `meshfolder`: Folder containing the mesh file.
 - `element`: Element type (either `p1p1` or `th`).
 - `destination`: Name of the folder where the results will be stored.

-# 3D Patient-specific simulations
+## 3D Patient-specific simulations

-To run the 3D patient-specific simulations, use the following command with similar parameters as described above and one additional:
+To run the 3D patient-specific simulations, go to the folder `3D_patient_specific` and use the following command with similar parameters as described above and one additional argument (`case`: either `case01` or `case02`; and note that the `meshname` must correspond to one of these cases!):

-- `case`: either `case01` or `case02`
+- For the P2/P1 element, run:
 ```bash
 python3 aneurysm_example.py -model Newtonian -mu 0.004 -rho 1000 -theta -1.0 -unit_system SI -meshname ${meshname} -meshfolder ${meshfolder} -element th -normal FacetNormal -stab none -basic_monitor -refsys_filename meshes/${case}_refsystems_SI.dat -profile stac -profile_analytical True -v-avg 0.5 -bcout_dir_do_nothing False -unit_system SI -xdmf_last True -dest ${destination}
 ```

-- For the P1/P1 stabilized element:
+- For the P1/P1 stabilized element, run:
 ```bash
 python aneurysm_example.py -model Newtonian -mu 0.004 -rho 1000 -theta 1.0 -theta_in 1.0 -beta 100 -unit_system SI -meshname ${meshname} -meshfolder ${meshfolder} -element p1p1 -normal FacetNormal -stab ip -basic_monitor -refsys_filename meshes/${case}_refsystems_SI.dat -profile stac -profile_analytical True -v-avg 0.5 -bcout_dir_do_nothing False -unit_system SI -xdmf_last True -dest ${destination}
 ```

 It will store a HDF5File `w.h5`, where both the velocity and pressure fields are stored.
 Moreover, since we used the option `-xdmf_last True`, the velocity and pressure will also be stored in an XDMF file format.

-Subsequently, go to the folder `3D_patient_specific` and run the following postprocessing to obtain WSS from the velocity and pressure field:
+Finally, run the following postprocessing to obtain WSS from the velocity and pressure field:

 - For the P2/P1 element:
 ```bash